Teaching Scholarships & Grants

 GPA: 2.5 or above

 In order to become a lecturer/professor at a college or university, you are going to need an advanced degree.
 In some cases, a Master's Degree will do, but increasingly, Doctorates are required for teaching and research roles.
 Here are just some of the funding programs you may use to fund your path towards a career as a college professor.

 The Free Application for Federal Student Aid should be the first port of call for most students, but especially those looking to go onto post-graduate study.
 American colleges and universities will always need university level teachers and lecturers.
 The great thing about FAFSA is that there are very few restrictions to the program - each applicant is considered on a case-by-case basis.
 Applicants must be a US citizen, an eligible non-citizen (such as a permanent resident), and have a valid Social Security number.
 Funding is also dependent on "satisfactory" academic grades with a minimum GPA of 2.0.
-The full list of requirements is here.
+Click here for a full list of FAFSA requirements.

 Fulbright Scholar Program

 Fulbright offers a number of grants and scholarships to undergraduates and graduate students, with a particular focus on early career research, lecturing and funding the first post-doctoral research that would be vital to your college teaching career.
 In this case, you already need to have completed your doctoral degree - you cannot apply while you are still a student.
 They offer several funding paths: some are available only to women and ethnic minorities for example, and most are field-flexible meaning you can apply from almost any discipline.
-For a full list of their programs, and to see whether you are eligible, go here.
+Click here for a full list of Fullbright Scholar Programs and eligibility.

 Hispanic Scholarship Fund